Job Application: General Manager of the Montreal Canadiens

 I will bring a number of strengths to the position of general manager.
 The first and most important skill I bring to the job is that I am not Marc Bergevin.
 I have never once traded P.K.
 Subban.
 I have not overpaid for a contract or failed to re-sign Andrei Markov.
 I am not responsible for failing to acquire or properly support players to ensure organizational center ice depth.

-I am not responsible for decimating the Habs defense, or rolling the dice on Alexander Radulov.
+I cannot be blamed for decimating the Habs defense, or rolling the dice on Alexander Radulov.
 I am not responsible for hiring defensive coaches nor failing to adapt to a changing NHL.
 While I have been around the game for more than a decade, I don’t carry the baggage of being a depth defenseman, and the associated bias for other team’s cast offs.

 Unlike Marc Bergevin, I keep my promises.
 On May 16, 2014, on the eve of the Canadiens series against the New York Rangers in the 2014 Eastern Conference Finals, I made a bet with Jimmy Fallon, the host of NBC’s Tonight Show.
 I agreed that if the Rangers won the series, I would have to wear a Rangers jersey around Montreal and post at least ten pictures on the Canadiens’ Twitter account.
 It was hard.
 However, saying one thing and doing another, is just not part of who I am.
 I believe character is not just a slogan to justify bringing more bruisers into the organization.
 When a GM says something, they have to mean it.